AkberHossain006/Mohammad_Akber_Hossain/README.md

 <h1 align="center">Hi 👋 I'm Mohammad Akber Hossain</h1>

 # 💫 About Me:
-I am a student at Chattogram Cantonment Public College, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a student at Chattogram Cantonment Public College, passionate about exploring the realms of Coding, Machine Learning, Data Science and building robust applications.

 ## 🚀 What I'm Up To